Financial Planner FAQ

 What does Max Cash Reserve do?

-Why can cash become negative?
+Why can cash go negative?

 How can I set up house expenses?